 Iron comes in two forms, depending on its source:

 * Haem iron is found in meat and is well absorbed by the body.

 * Non-haem iron is found in plant foods, such as green leafy veg, pulses and dried fruits, and is not as well absorbed.
 This means you will need to aid the absorption of this vital mineral by taking the following steps:

-– avoid drinking tea with iron-containing foods, as a cuppa contains tannins (naturally occurring polyphenols in tea that can inhibit the absorption of iron).
+– Avoiding drinking tea with iron-containing foods, as a cup of tea contains tannins (naturally occurring polyphenols that can inhibit the absorption of iron).

 * Snack on nuts: cashews, hazelnuts, pine nuts and sesame seeds are more examples of great plant-based foods that provide iron.